7 Rigid-Flex pcb manufacturing Quality Checklist Points2021-10-30

 What is welding procedure specification in Rigid-Flex pcb manufacturing?

 It is a process with standards must implement on the assembly line to prevent failures.
-This document called the Welding Procedure Specification (EPS) contains process variable values
+This document called the Welding Procedure Specification (EPS) contains process variable values to be adopted by operators and programmers on the machines.

 Furthermore, it contributes to a more systematic, uniform and traceable production.
 To find out what else needs to be done to ensure Rigid-Flex pcb manufacturing welding quality.